mehdi-ahmed/design-patterns-java/readme.md

   Just for simplicity of coding, I have create it as nested class.
   If you have a lot of POJO and their builder classes, then it’s best strategy to have a package itself for builder classes.
   For example com.mytutos.pojo for POJOs and com.mytutos.builders for Builder classes.
   However note that in this case, **POJO classes constructor can’t be private** and can be instantiate directly.

+  - Q2: What are the drawbacks of Builder pattern

+  - Code redundancy and no reusability : If you change the POJO you'll need to change the Builder.

    ---------------------------------------------------------------------------------------
 * Singleton